alexanderjulo/blogen/README.md

 That's it already.

 ## Configuration
-You should create a file `blogen.cnf` in the app's root.
+You should create a file `blogen.cfg` in the app's root.
 So far there are only two settings available, of which none is necessary but one recommended:

 ``` python
 TITLE = "Your site's title." # this is recommended